Joseph-Aukuso Sua'ali'i

-Described as a teen prodigy, Sua'ali'i received significant media attention during contract negotiations in 2020.
+Described as a teen prodigy, Sua'ali'i received significant media attention during contract negotiations in 2020 as well as during his announcement in March 2023 of switching to rugby union starting in 2025.
 In 2021, he was granted an exemption to play in the NRL prior to his 18th birthday, prompting discussions about the welfare of young players.

-Background
+Early life and background

-Sua'ali'i was born in Penrith, a suburb of Sydney, New South Wales, the son of a Samoan father and an Australian mother of Cambodian and European heritage.
+Sua'ali'i was born in Penrith and lived in Glenmore Park, a western suburb of Sydney, New South Wales.
+He is the son of a Samoan father and an Australian mother of Cambodian and European heritage.
+His father immigrated to Australia from Samoa at age 12 or 13, and his maternal grandfather came to Australia from Cambodia around age 20 or 21, remaining due to the Vietnam War.
+His parents met at Kingswood train station.

 He grew up playing rugby league for the Glenmore Park Brumbies and then moved to the Coogee Wombats from age 12.

 Sua'ali'i attended Regentville Public School and attended The King's School, Parramatta.
+In Year 6 of primary school, he was selected for representative teams in rugby league, rugby union, basketball, athletics, and Australian Rules Football (AFL), and was in contention for touch football.
 Joseph set the Australian 12-year-old male high jump record in 2015.

-Career
+Sua'ali'i expressed a desire to attend The King's School after training there in Year 6.
+He enrolled in his local high school before being offered a last-minute scholarship to The King's School for Year 7, following a recommendation from Will Penisini's family.
+At The King's School, Sua'ali'i played first-grade basketball in Year 7 and first-grade rugby union in Year 9.

+He is the nephew of Samoan Australian boxer Paulo Aokuso.

+Rugby league career

 In 2018, Sua'ali'i played rugby league for the South Sydney Rabbitohs in the Harold Matthews Cup (under 16s).
 He played rugby union as a fullback for The King's School's 1st XV from the age of 14, and in 2018 was selected to represent the GPS 1st XV, and the NSW Schoolboys and Australian Schoolboys in rugby sevens.

 In February 2019, Sua'ali'i re-signed with the Rabbitohs until the end of the 2021 season.
-He captained the Harold Matthews Cup team in 2019, scoring 15 tries in 9 matches, and was named the Harold Matthews Cup Player of the Year.
+He captained the Harold Matthews Cup team in 2019, scoring fifteen tries in nine matches, and was named the Harold Matthews Cup Player of the Year.

 Conflicting reports in mid-2020 suggested that Sua'ali'i had agreed to a multi-million dollar contract with either the Rabbitohs, or Rugby Australia, which they denied.
 In discussions with both those enitities, Sua'ali'i reportedly wanted 'get out' clauses available in his favour.